wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ### Example Template and Output

-This portion of the Generic Webhook alert target template shows how to use the `failingAlertSeries` iterator to retrieve series statistics for each time series that failed:
+This portion of the Generic Webhook alert target template shows how to use the `failingAlertSeries` iterator to retrieve alert-series statistics for each time series that failed:

 {% raw %}
 ```handlebars